rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 **Traditional Approach**: "When CPU > 50%, add more pods"

-**Intelligent Approach**: "Analyzing traffic patterns, response time trends, user behavior, cost implications, and business context to determine optimal resource allocation and routing strategy"
+**Intelligent Approach**: "When asked, analyze traffic patterns, response time trends, user behavior, cost implications, and business context to determine optimal resource allocation and routing strategy"

-This represents the evolution from **reactive automation** to **proactive intelligence**—systems that don't just follow rules, but understand context, learn from experience, and make decisions that align with business objectives.
+This represents the evolution from **reactive automation** to **on-demand intelligence**—systems that don't just follow rules, but provide sophisticated analysis when requested, understand context, learn from experience, and make decisions that align with business objectives.

-Your infrastructure doesn't just react anymore—**it thinks**.
+Your infrastructure doesn't just react anymore—**it thinks, but only when you ask it to**.